Historicity of the Gospels: Q, M, and L (Two-Source Hypothesis)

 Mark has 661 verses, 637 of which are reproduced in Matthew and/or Luke.
 Matthew and Luke share a further 200 verses (roughly) which are not taken from Mark: the Two-source hypothesis considers this the Q source, though alternative hypotheses without Q are also growing.
 Q is usually dated about a decade earlier than Mark; while there is debate about its exact content, but there is general agreement about the passages that belong to it.
 It has no passion story and no resurrection, but Strecker suggests that its nucleus reaches back to the earliest Palestinian community and even the lifetime of Jesus.
 Burkett argues that Q originated in Galilee as a set of speeches relating to occasions such as covenant-renewal, commissions, prayers, and calling judgement on their enemies.
 In 1998, Powell wrote that most consider it to be among the oldest and most reliable material in the gospels.
-Joseph writes that during the “Golden Age of Q Studies”, it was almost assumed that Q’s layers, origins in Galilee, and a critical reconstruction could be ascertained, and that it provided a relatively reliable portrait of the historical Jesus.
-Much of this ended with Goodacre’s Case Against Q, and many scholars today have come to doubt rather than defend Q.
+Joseph writes that during the "Golden Age of Q Studies", it was almost assumed that Q's layers, origins in Galilee, and a critical reconstruction could be ascertained, and that it provided a relatively reliable portrait of the historical Jesus.
+Much of this ended with Goodacre's Case Against Q, and many scholars today have come to doubt rather than defend Q.

-The relevance of sources and criticism in gospel studies has lost much of its relevance in recent years, and many details about M and L, such as their origins and relationship with Q are disputed.
+The relevance of sources and criticism in gospel studies has lost much of its relevance in recent years, and support for the M and L source theories has largely faded from scholarship.